Soonhwan-Kwon/whalerec/README.md

 Can create separate models with each set or one big model for all the sets.

 Isnt' the following line in id.py always going to create the same results?
 Cache?
-At the very least we should cache the entire config and mappings objects.
+At the very least we should cache the entire imageset and mappings objects.
 And we don't/won't need to load all the tagged dictionary.

-    fknown = model.branch.predict_generator(FeatureGen(config, utils.hashes2images(mappings.h2p, known))), max_queue_size=20, workers=10, verbose=0)
+    fknown = model.branch.predict_generator(FeatureGen(imageset, utils.hashes2images(mappings.h2p, known))), max_queue_size=20, workers=10, verbose=0)